More women receiving coronavirus stimulus package - NBSSI

 Ms Balley said most applicants in the area had received their requested loans.

-Francis Ayer, a teacher and a farmer at Adidome in the South Tongu District, said he received GHC588 to support his pepper, maize and cassava farm.
+Francis Ayer, a teacher and a farmer at Adidome in the South Tongu District, said he received GH¢588.00 to support his pepper, maize and cassava farm.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.